Jana Nejedly

 Jana Nejedly (born June 9, 1974 as Jana Nejedlá) is a Czech-born Canadian former professional tennis player.
 Her highest WTA singles ranking is 64th, which she reached on October 2, 2000.
-Her career high in doubles was at 227 set on August 12, 1996.

 Born in Prague and raised in Vancouver, Nejedly resided in Toronto, Boston, and Naples, Florida at different times.
 Nejedly retired in 2003 but had a brief return in 2012.
 She would finally retire for the last time that July.